Choosing Medicare Supplement or Medicare Advantage

 Negatives-Some drugs fall into the 4th tier when they are only 2nd tier with other plans.

 Positives- Strong provider network, many high dollar drugs are on the 2nd tier.

 Negatives-At current premium levels, the benefits are not competitive with other carriers in the Connecticut market.
 The Navy plan has weak benefits ($150 copay for 5 days inpatient hospital) for the high premium charged ($179.00)

 Positives-$0 premium plans with low physician copays and Rx coverage, Chronic conditions plans coverage more conditions than any other in the state, only Dual Eligible Plan (Medicare and Medicaid) offered in CT market.

 Negatives- High out of pocket costs for inpatient hospitalization, weak network can be difficult to deal with from an administrative standpoint, weak out of network benefits compared to AARP Medicare Complete

-Be leary of anyone who is only able to sell one or two of the companies listed above.
-If they are only able to offer a few plans they may not know everything available that could best fit your needs.
+Be cautious of anyone who is only able to sell one or two of the companies listed above.
+If they only offer a few plans, they may not know everything available that could best fit your needs.
 Find someone who has the ability to work with all plans available in Connecticut in order to see all of the choices.
 Although there are a number of plans available, each person has their own needs.